openfl/OpenFLDevelopersGuide/display-programming/loading-display-content-dynamically.md

 this.addChild(pictLdr);

-Once the SWF file or image is loaded, you can move the loaded display object to another display object container, such as the container DisplayObjectContainer object in this example:
+Once the project or image is loaded, you can move the loaded display object to another display object container, such as the container DisplayObjectContainer object in this example:

 import flash.display.*; import flash.net.URLRequest; import flash.events.Event;